 Sure, everyone can take a picture in front of the local landmarks with the typical smile and posed positions.
 But memories are made when you think outside the normal shots and do something a little random.
 When we were visiting the Parthenon in Nashville, my husband saw the opportunity to do some forced reality pictures.
 By standing far away from a large object, you can make the large object appear smaller than it really is.
 We had lots of fun trying to get the perfect shot of my family carrying the Parthenon.

 Step outside your comfort zone:

 Where do you typically go when you tour a new city or go on vacation?
 If everyone in your family can immediately think of the same answer, then it is time to step outside your comfort zone.
-We don’t typically tour art galleries, but on our visit to the Parthenon we discovered some unique things about Greek culture.
-If you have never been to the local baseball franchise near your city, check out the schedule.
+If you don’t typically tour art galleries like the Parthenon you might discover some unique things about Greek culture and make some great memories.
+If you have never been to the local baseball franchise in your city, check out the schedule.
 Check the local university to see if there is music recital going on.